hsinnan75/Kart/README.md

 # Get updates

-We keep improving Kart from time to time, please check if new version is available by using the following commands.
+We update Kart from time to time, please check if new version is available by using the following commands.

   ```
   $ git fetch